-These primary goals help keep the System resources focused on the most critical areas to ensure we successfully fulfill our Mission Statement: "To advance the health and retirement security of those who dedicate their careers and risk their lives to protect the people of Los Angeles."
-The 2023-24 Business Plan first quarter report is summarized in Attachment I, the 2023-24 Business Plan Dashboard.
+These primary goals help keep the System resources focused on the most critical areas to ensure we successfully fulfill our Mission: "To advance the health and retirement security of those who dedicate their careers and risk their lives to protect the people of Los Angeles."
+The 2023-24 Business Plan second quarter report is summarized in Attachment I, the 2023-24 Business Plan Dashboard.
 This attachment provides a brief overview of the projects, including the progress toward meeting the Milestones, the overall project duration, the overall project status, and whether the project is over/under budget.
-As presented in Attachment I, the status of the 2023-24 Business Plan through the first quarter is summarized as follows:
+As presented in Attachment I, the status of the 2023-24 Business Plan through the second quarter is summarized as follows:

-- 12 out of the 13 projects are on schedule and within budget; and, - One (1) out of the 13 projects is behind schedule.
+13 out of the 13 projects are on schedule and within budget.